 jupyter nbextension enable --py igv --sys-prefix

-To add a script to a notebook, click on the gear icon in the "Notebook Runtime" box in the corner.
-In the compute power box, select the Custom profile, and paste your Startup Script url into the box.
+To add a script to a notebook, click on the gear icon in the "Cloud Environment" box in the corner, and click the Customize button near the bottom.

 3. Using the IGV web app